simplex-chat/simplex-chat/docs/guide/chat-profiles.md

 <img src="../../blog/images/20230204-profiles1.png" width="288">

-1. Tap on your user profile picture in the top left-hand corner of the screen.
+1. Tap on your user profile picture in the top-left corner of the screen.
 2. Select which profile you want to use.

 Note: You can also switch profile via **Your chat profiles** in app settings.